petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 even from the very beginning of the project, and using that as the single source of truth for the project status, slowly evolving it into a publishable state.

+One important missing principle is a holistic view.
+The project should be the important unit.
+Yes, there are modules and subcomponents, but these all exist in a larger picture.
+Practically speaking,
+this means all files belong together in a single collection.
+This includes proposals, notes, drawings, data, code, figures, slideshows, articles, etc.

+I was looking back at my research materials from my master's thesis the other day, and I noticed how this holistic view was not taken.
+Every small task got its own folder, and these were interspersed with folders related to coursework and other administrative documents.
+I recommend that all files related to research on a given topic belong in one folder.
+Yes, there can be subfolders, but don't try to create silos between them up front.

+These workflows can be distinguished by how long "throwaway" work lives without being incorporated into the single source of truth.

+A non-CR workflow would be...

+The "throwaway" work should only exist for minutes instead of days.
+Again, to draw the analogy to software development, some interactive development (e.g., using a debugger) can be done for minutes to hours, a valuable change is discovered, and a "pull request" is submitted.
+Working on a potential change for many days, weeks, or even months is a bad practice.

 Let's first start with some principles: